Special Circumstances Guidance

 Special circumstances can directly impact a family's ability to pay for college.
 If the information provided on your FAFSA has changed, you may submit a Request for Special Circumstances form and provide supporting documentation.

-For example, because of COVID-19 some employers have shut down, reduced work hours, furloughed employees and others may not have been able to work due to illness.
 If the request is approved, financial aid eligibility is re-evaluated for federal need-based aid.
-Note: this does not change New York State financial aid eligibility.
+Note: this does not change New York State financial aid eligibility or institutional scholarships.

 Examples of special circumstances include: